 Funding for SEND is part of the school's base budget and we will endeavour to provide resources to support children with SEND.
-Financial commitments will be subjected to decisions made by the Head Teacher and the Finance Committee of the Governing Body.
+Financial commitments will be subjected to decisions made by the Head Teacher, finance director and the trustees.
 The SEND budget is allocated each financial year.
 The money is used to provide additional support or resources dependant on an individual's needs.
 The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.

-What support will there be for my child's emotional and social well-being?
+What support will there be for my child's emotional and social wellbeing?